lmnt-com/diffwave/README.md

 ```

 You should expect to hear intelligible (but noisy) speech by ~8k steps (~1.5h on a 2080 Ti).

+#### Multi-GPU training
+By default, this implementation uses as many GPUs in parallel as returned by [`torch.cuda.device_count()`](https://pytorch.org/docs/stable/cuda.html#torch.cuda.device_count).
+You can specify which GPUs to use by setting the [`CUDA_DEVICES_AVAILABLE`](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/) environment variable before running the training module.

 ### Inference API
 Basic usage: